-An undersized tank will give a fish little to no exercise and may lead to pent-up frustration and even obesity.
-Living in such a confined space would be so far away from how they would live in the wild that the fish may display its frustrations by rubbing against rocks or gravel on the aquarium base.
+An undersized tank gives a fish very little or no exercise leading to pent-up frustration and even obesity.
+Living in such a confined space is so far away from how they would live in the wild that the fish may display its frustrations by rubbing against rocks or gravel on the aquarium base.

 If a fish has little or no company, it would be like living in solitary confinement.
 Many fish species are quite social in the wild, and living a solitary life, I’m sure, would drive it to the edge of insanity or beyond.

 Boredom and loneliness cannot be good for a fish’s happiness.
-Many animals, including fish, have had bizarre behaviors noted when kept in captivity that wouldn’t be usual in the wild.
+Many animals, including fish, have had unusual behaviors noted when kept in captivity that wouldn’t be usual in the wild.

 An aquarium with little or no rocks, ornaments, or plants would also be very different from how fish would live in the wild and could lead to boredom.
 Fish especially like to dart in and out of tubes or arches, often playing with other tank mates.

 Fish also like to hide away in dark corners or within the undergrowth as it brings them comfort.
 Fish in the wild would not be consistently exposed and on show.

 All of the reasons listed above can contribute to boredom and, more importantly, how they would live in the wild.

 I regularly discuss in my posts how as aquarists, we should be providing the best environment for our fish to live in.
-By making our aquariums mimic their natural habitats as closely as possible, we will observe the most natural behaviors of our fish and be at their happiest.
+By making our aquariums mimic their natural habitats as closely as possible, we can observe the most natural behaviors of our fish at their happiest.

-Adding cheap plants will create something much more natural and help oxygenate your tank.
-Adding a cheap piece of PVC tubing will give your fish somewhere to hide or play.
+Adding some cheap plants creates something much more natural and helps oxygenate your tank.
+Adding a cheap piece of PVC tubing can give your fish somewhere to hide or play.